Natural Soy-Free Skin Care prevents Food Allergies in Eczema/Atopic Dermatitis (AD)

 Ceela’s Natural Soy Free Skin Care offers people two important opportunities:

-First Ceela Natural Soy Free Skin Care reduces the chance of you developing or worsening a low grade food intolerance to soy.
+First, Ceela Naturals Soy-Free Skin Care reduces the chance of you developing or worsening a low-grade food intolerance to soy.

-The Second aspect of Natural Soy Free Skin Care helps those with bona fide soy intolerance.
+Secondly, Natural Soy-Free Skin Care helps those with bona fide soy intolerance.

-Consider that avoiding eating all soy helps those with soy food intolerance, especially children.
-And the adults we know feel lousy for days when soy inadvertently shows up in foods.
-We at Ceela offer Natural Soy Free Skin Care because we know it makes a difference to these people.
+Children and adults with soy-food intolerance feel lousy for days when soy inadvertently shows up in their foods or cosmetics.
+We at Ceela offer Natural Soy-Free Skin Care because we know it makes a difference to these people.

 Our recommendation: no soy in cosmetics with any skin rashes!

 • Putting soy on rashes can create food allergies;

 • Ingredients from soy are in most skin care products;